Wint3rmute/baczek.me/content/making-music-linux.md

 Novation's [Companion](https://us.novationmusic.com/components) software is built around Web MIDI API, so it works on any OS which can open Google Chrome (tested myself, unfortunately Firefox and Chromium do not work yet).
-This can get you around the limitations of OS-bound apps, which are unfortunately used by most MIDI gear manufacturers.
+This can get you around the limitations of Windows/Mac-specific apps, which are unfortunately used by most MIDI gear manufacturers.

 When picking a controller, first check whether it is supported by